 I Needed to be Needed

-I used to be a 'high flyer' professionally speaking, but my high flying was seemingly book-ended with an air ambulance helicopter trip.
+I used to be a high flyer professionally speaking, but my high flying was seemingly book-ended with an air ambulance helicopter journey.

 During my recovery I did a lot of volunteer work, principally with the Royal Voluntary Service (RVS) in a simple befriending role (see link) for the elderly and the infirm.
-I met a lot of new people and discovered that whatever problems I had were seemingly no more challenging than what 'ordinary folk' had to deal with.
-I was a clever bloke, but I had never learned what empathy meant until I became involved with the RVS.
-My present time is 'IT stuff', my future (once I have retired from professional work) will partly be volunteering with the RVS.
+I met a lot of new people and discovered that whatever problems I had were seemingly no more challenging than what normal folk had to deal with.
+I considered myself an intelligent guy, but I had never learned what empathy meant until I became involved with the RVS.

 The Goal of This BLOG